vblegend/OrleansDistributedDemo/README.md

 The solution is organized into the following projects:

-- `OrleansDistributedDemo.Interfaces`: Contains the grain interfaces
+- `Interfaces`: Contains the grain interfaces
-- `OrleansDistributedDemo.Grains`: Contains the grain implementations
-- `OrleansDistributedDemo.Silo`: The silo host application
+- `Server`: The silo host application
-- `OrleansDistributedDemo.Client`: The client application that connects to the Orleans cluster
+- `Client`: The client application that connects to the Orleans cluster

 ## Prerequisites